 Talent embedding the larvae in LMP agarose.
 TEXT: LMP agarose: Low melting point agarose

-SCOPE: To be provided by authors: Petri dish under the microscope
+SCOPE: To be provided by authors: Remove anesthetized larva with only a small amount of E3 then (off scope shot mix with LMP agarose).

-SCOPE: To be provided by authors: Talent pipetting a larva using the Pasteur pipette.
+SCOPE: To be provided by authors: Talent depositing larva using the Pasteur pipette.

 Aspirate approximately 200 microliters of melted and warm 1 percent LMP agarose into the pipette containing the larva [1-TXT].
 Finally, squirt the larva and agarose onto the upside-down Petri dish lid [2].
 Videographer: This step is important!